dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

 ## Principal Component Analysis

-I'll now perform a principal component analysis on the tweet data set and join the information (first 5 components) to the original status array.
+I'll now perform a principal component analysis on the tweet data set and join the first 5 components to the original status array.
 This will allow me to reduce the number of paramaters to consider.
 That is, rather than considering each word individually, I can consider the linear combination of all words with appropriate loading factors that effectively group them by phrases.

 ```r
 trans <- preProcess(tweets[,2:ncol(tweets)], method=c("pca"), thresh = 0.95)